Update 2: April 19, 2019

 These new players in the contract management space can also draw on great entrepreneurial skills.
 They position themselves more attractively as a Google for your enterprise and appeal to a broader market.
 This enables them to raise a war chest of capital.

 Managing your contract has now become this juicy add-on for any text or data analytics company in the world.
 Any data point which can harm your enterprise is a risk to be analyzed with SmartTech.
 So after millennia of dominating contracts, attorneys may have to capitulate to machines on reviewing and managing them.

-Now once we took this lens and calibrated it to find contract management solutions, we discovered these dormant LegalTech companies.
+Now once we took this lens and calibrated it to find contract management solutions, we discovered dormant LegalTech companies.
 We started looking at these creatures in May 2018 and revealed the first draft landscape in December.
 Like Jane.ai, their ammunition is hidden in mission statements, product descriptions, use cases or customer testimonials.

 If we round them up and calculate their collective investment capital, you see the numbers in the image below.
 We mentioned the battle-harden gladiators from the Sales (Quote to Cash) and Customer Relations Management (CRM) arena in the Exits analysis.

 Now every Cloud Storage, Document Management or Machine Learning solution looking for a problem will have a peek at contracts.
 It will get tougher to explain to an engineer that a contract is not a math problem.
 Especially when lawyers created endless fields of text for a machine to mine.

 In the end, this should not be a clash but a collaboration between industries.
 For the sake of a safe society, having more clarity in contracts would be beneficial to everyone.

 Especially when we realize that this legacy mechanism of a contract in text is in a race against a smarter competitor on Blockchain.